totumonline/totum-mit-docker/FULL_CONFIG_ON_CLEAR_UBUNTU.md

-If you want to look at all domen in certificates:
+If you want to look at all domens in certificates:

 ```
 su root